-Cash-in-Lieu of Medical Coverage: Employees who waive coverage will be entitled to \$391 per month.
+Cash-in-Lieu of Medical Coverage: Employees who waive coverage will be entitled to \$391.00 per month.
+This amount is no longer contributed through the flexible benefits plan.

-- 17.1.5 Each officer may use his/her allocated amount for any benefits permitted by law and provided for in the FSA plan document.
-The plan document will be amended to eliminate cash distributions. - 17.1.6 Each employee must enroll in an available PEMHCA health insurance plan or demonstrate that he or she has health insurance coverage equivalent to the PEMHCA plan in order to receive cash backwaive coverage under Section 17.1.4. - 17.1.7 Officers who wish to have domestic partners covered under the cafeteria plan may do so after filing the "Declaration of Domestic Partnership" form with the California Secretary of State and complying with any other requirements necessary to qualify for domestic partner health benefits under the CalPERS health program.
-It is understood that the premiums and benefits provided as a result of covering domestic partners may be taxable, and that the City will administer the program in accordance with State and Federal Tax regulations. - 17.1.8 The parties share an interest in addressing the increase in the cost of PEMHCA benefits.
-To that end, the parties agree that the City may contract with different health benefit providers, consortia, or groups to provide health coverage that is equivalent to that provided under PEMHCA. - If either the benefits provided or the rate structure in place between active and retired employees is not equivalent to that provided under PEMHCA, then the City shall meet and confer with the Union prior to contracting with the alternative provider, consortia or group. - 17.1.9 Effective July 1, 2017, Cash-in-Lieu of Medical Coverage amounts will be included in the calculation of regular rate for overtime purposes.
+- 17.1.6 Each officer may use his/her allocated amount for any benefits permitted by law and provided for in the FSA plan document.
+The plan document will be amended to eliminate cash distributions. - 17.1.7 Each employee must enroll in an available PEMHCA health insurance plan or demonstrate that he or she has health insurance coverage equivalent to the PEMHCA plan in order to waive coverage. - 17.1.8 Officers who wish to have domestic partners covered under the cafeteria plan may do so after filing the "Declaration of Domestic Partnership" form with the California Secretary of State and complying with any other requirements necessary to qualify for domestic partner health benefits under the CalPERS health program.
+It is understood that the premiums and benefits provided as a

+- result of covering domestic partners may be taxable, and that the City will administer the program in accordance with State and Federal Tax regulations. - 17.1.9 The parties share an interest in addressing the increase in the cost of PEMHCA benefits.
+To that end, the parties agree that the City may contract with different health benefit providers, consortia, or groups to provide health coverage that is equivalent to that provided under PEMHCA.

+If either the benefits provided or the rate structure in place between active and retired employees is not equivalent to that provided under PEMHCA, then the City shall meet and confer with the Union prior to contracting with the alternative provider, consortia or group.

+17.1.10 Effective July 1, 2017, Cash-in-Lieu of Medical Coverage amounts will be included in the calculation of regular rate for overtime purposes.
 In the event that a court issues a final decision holding that Cash-in-Lieu of Medical Coverage payments do not need to be included in the regular rate, the City will cease including Cash-in-Lieu in the regular rate.